versionone/VersionOne.Client.Requestor/TECHNICAL.md

 # Article Sections

 1. Open Source Technologies Overview
+ - Technology List
+ - Areas for Possible Improvement
 2. Hands on Demo with JSON Request & Response Inspection
+ - Search for Projects by Name
+ - Select a Project and Fetch its Request Assets
+ - Select a Request to Edit
+ - Modify the Request and Save
 3. Backbone Forms and Model Binding Exercise
+ - Simple Backbone Forms Example
+ - Requestor Tool Configuration for Backbone Forms
+ - Generate a Simple JSON Object from the Form
+ - Modify the Form using the Backbone Model in the Developer Console
+ - Generate a VersionOne API-compatible JSON DTO in the Developer Console
+ - Create a new Event Handler to Stringify the Request Asset "on update"
 4. Modular and Mobile Architecture Details
+ - TODO

 # 1. Open Source Technologies Overview